 2. Switching Story A (New Way Wins)

-In order to keep the customer moving forward, the new way must overcome its own onboarding friction while keeping the customer moving towards job done.
+To keep the customer moving forward, the new way must overcome its onboarding friction while keeping the customer moving toward the job done.
 The best way to accomplish this is to break the journey into one or more intermediate aha moments (activation).
 These moments reaffirm faith in the new way and raise the customer’s happiness (and motivation).

-Getting the customer to job done better than the old way did, creates off-scale happiness - past satisfaction and into delight.
+Getting the customer to get the job done better than the old way did, creates off-scale happiness - past satisfaction and into delight.

-This is what all new products should strive to achieve, as getting here creates a switching moment.
-This is the second pivotal moment when the customer decides to make the switch from the old way to the new way permanent.
+All new products should strive to achieve this, as getting here creates a switching moment.
+This is the second pivotal moment when the customer decides to switch from the old to the new way permanently.

 Unfortunately, delight also follows a natural decay curve.
-Every new car smell eventually wears off… and the customer subsequently moves back to their original basal happiness level.
+Every new car smell eventually wears off… and the customer returns to their original basal happiness level.
 But the players have changed.
-The new way has taken the place of the old way shown here as the new status quo.
+The new way has replaced the old way shown here as the new status quo.

-From here on out, the status quo story plays out until a new switching trigger plot twist comes along.
+The status quo story plays out from here on out until a new switching trigger plot twist comes along.

 3. Switching Story B (Old Way Wins)